 - 4 russet potatoes, peeled and cubed

-- 6–7 cups water
+- 6 ½ cups water

-- 1 can (15 oz) kidney beans, drained
+- 15 oz kidney beans, canned, drained

-- 1 cup frozen corn
+- 1 cup corn kernels, from frozen or canned, drained

-- 1 TB garlic powder or minced garlic
+- 1 TB garlic powder, or minced garlic

 - kosher salt and freshly ground black pepper, to taste